dnutels/levelog/README.md

 ## Overview

-Most logging libraries are just that -- _logging_ libraries.
-This one is different.
+Most logging libraries are just that - __logging__ libraries. __This one is different__.
 It doesn't try to log your messages or connect to some fancy cloud-based aggregation service.

-Instead -- it provides you an API that allows you to determine, in code, what your current level is -- based on `process.evn.LOG_LEVEL` environmental variable.
+Instead - it provides you an API that allows you to determine, in code, what your current level is - based on `process.evn.LOG_LEVEL` environmental variable.

 This way you can align your various logging modules (morgan, winston and custom, for instance) to the same value.